v-gajjar/Minesweeper/README.md

 # Roadmap

-See the [Kanban Board](https://github.com/users/v-gajjar/projects/2) for a detailed view of what is under consideration,
+See the [Kanban Board](https://github.com/users/v-gajjar/projects/2) for a detailed view of what is under consideration, what is in progress, and what has been recently completed.

 # Attributions